ccardenosa/bios-setup-validator/README.md

 The previous example is illustrative of how detrimental it can be for the optimal performance of a system to configure a BIOS attribute in an inappropriate way for our use case.

-Since guaranteeing the correct configuration of the BIOS attributes of our fleet of servers in the Telco field is so critical and that each vendor develops their hardware differently giving rise to different possibilities when it comes to getting the best out of systems.

-Having a detailed knowledge of where to find the right information as well as being able to automate the configuration process to the greatest degree possible, is a must if we want to avoid many difficult-to-trace problems later.
+Since guaranteeing the correct configuration of the BIOS attributes of our fleet of servers in the Telco field is so critical and that each vendor develops their hardware differently giving rise to different possibilities when it comes to getting the best out of systems, having a detailed knowledge of where to find the right information as well as being able to automate the configuration process to the greatest degree possible, is a must if we want to avoid many difficult-to-trace problems later.